zahra419/medina-gis-analyzer/README.md

 - Alternative routing algorithms (A*, multi-objective optimization).
 - Integration with emergency management systems.
 - Mobile version for field responders.

 ---

-## Authors

-Developed as part of an academic research project on geospatial analysis and emergency routing.

----